- 1 Best Night Vision Rifle Scopes of 2022 Reviewed

 The same durability needs to extend the quality of your lens to resist scratches and wear to the mounting brackets, so they stay tight and keep holding your rifle without slipping as they and the scope age.
 The higher the quality of the materials, the better they will hold as you hunt.

-The first mass-produced generation of night vision rifle scopes required ambient light in large amounts to function correctly.
-If you're using them at night, that meant hunting with moon and starlight for the scope to be beneficial.
+The first mass-produced generation of night vision scopes require ambient light conditions in large amounts to function correctly.
+If you're using them at night, that meant hog hunting with moon and starlight for the scope to be beneficial.
 They were very limited in when you could use them and where because of the light requirements.

 The optics for the first generation of scopes are not high-quality, and the IR illumination needs to be very high.
 The higher the IR illumination, the better they work.
 They are still available on the market and are an excellent place to start if it is your first rifle scope as they usually do not exceed eight hundred dollars.